-Effective December 31, 2022, the Company revised the presentation of segment information to reflect changes in the way the Company manages and evaluates the business.
-Therefore, the Company now reports operating results through two reportable segments: (1) Consumer Payments and (2) Business Payments, as further discussed in Note 16.
+The Company reports operating results through two reportable segments: (1) Consumer Payments and (2) Business Payments, as further discussed in Note 15.
 Segments.
-Accordingly, segment information for the comparable prior year periods has been revised.

 There are no significant concentrations by state or geographical location, nor are there any significant individual client concentrations by balance.